Polish Legions (Napoleonic era): After the creation of the Duchy of Warsaw: the Vistula Legion

-The main period that the Legions were active was between 1797 and 1803.
-Although some chose to remain with the French forces, and fought in Italy under the Kingdom of Naples, in 1807 many veteran legionnaires formed a cadre for the new Army of the Duchy of Warsaw.
+The main period that the Legions were active was between 1797 and 1803, although some chose to continue serving the French in Italy.
+In 1806, two Polish battalions fought at the battle of Maida, where they were defeated by British and Sicilian troops.
+In 1807, veterans of the Polish Legion formed the backbone of the new Army of the Duchy of Warsaw.
 In February 1807, the remaining infantry and cavalry regiments who had continued in French service in Italy were reorganized in Silesia, in the cities of Breslau, Neustadt, Neisse, Friedland and Brieg, into a Polish-Italian Legion (PolaccoItalienne), with two new infantry regiments added from the newly liberated Polish lands.
 On 21 February 1808, the Legion was relocated to France, reinforced with Poles from other French formations, and incorporated into the French army.
 On 31 March of that year the legion was officially named the Vistula Legion (Légion de la Vistule, Legia Nadwiślańska).
 By mid-1808 the Vistula Legion had a strength of 6,000.
 After the Battle of Wagram (5–6 July 1809) Napoleon attempted to form a second Polish Vistula Legion from Polish prisoners of war, but the new formation could not attract sufficient recruits, and in 1810 it was merged into the original Vistula Legion.

-During the Peninsular War (1809–1814) in Spain, the Vistula Legion gained fame at the Second Siege of Zaragoza.
-In the Battle of Fuengirola, a small Polish force managed to repulse an Anglo-Spanish expeditionary force outnumbering them 10-to-1, capturing their commander in the process.
-Other troops served in Napoleon's Imperial Guard and the Polish Chevau-léger regiment distinguished itself at the Battle of Somosierra in 1808.
+During the Peninsular War in Spain, the Vistula Legion gained fame at the Second Siege of Zaragoza.
+In the Battle of Fuengirola, a small Franco-Polish force managed to repulse an Anglo-Spanish army which greatly outnumbered them, capturing their commander Lord Blayney in the process.
+The 1st Light Cavalry Lancers Regiment of the Imperial Guard (Polish) distinguished itself at the Battle of Somosierra in 1808.
 Another Polish cavalry regiment – the Vistula uhlans – also fought in Spain.
-They distinguished themselves many times there, including at the Battle of Albuhera in 1811, where they fought to a draw against a combined Anglo-Spanish-Portuguese force.
-Their effectiveness in that battle inspired the British to create their own lancer units equipped with Polish-style uniforms and weapons.
+They distinguished themselves many times there, including at the Battle of Albuera in 1811, where they fought to a draw against a combined force of British, Spanish and Portuguese troops.
+Their effectiveness in that battle inspired the British Army to create their own lancer units equipped with Polish-style uniforms and weapons.